pedrocarlop/WorldSearch/README.md

 ## ✨ Core Principles

 - 🧩 **One Puzzle Per Day**
   No endless levels.
-No infinite scrolling.
 Just one carefully generated daily challenge.

 - 📅 **Daily Streaks**
   Complete your puzzle every day to grow your streak.